-Based on a site-specific evaluation, it would appear that access to the dwelling does not require ascending or descending steps to enter the structure.
-As such, compliance with the accessibility provisions of Sec.
-29-3.3(vv)((2)(xiv) of the UDC may not be required.
-A final determination of required compliance will be completed prior to issuance of a STR Certificate of Compliance by the Housing and Neighborhood Services Department and Building and Site Development Division of Community Development.
+Based on a site-specific evaluation, it would appear that access to the dwelling requires ascending a step to enter the structure.
+Compliance with the accessibility provisions of Sec.
+29-3.3(vv)((2)(xiv) of the UDC will be determined prior to issuance of a STR Certificate of Compliance by the Housing and Neighborhood Services Department and Building and Site Development Division of Community Development.
 During the site-specific inspection of the dwelling no signage was identify as being present to advertise the dwelling as an STR.
 Such signage would be permissible provided it is no greater than 1 sq. ft. in area and was non-illuminated.